 When Volkswagen was caught cheating on its diesel emissions it felt like a tipping point.
-That’s because it was unlikely that the German automaker was the only one trying to skirt around the EPA’s tough emissions standards.
-And with the can of worms already open, it was clear the EPA was going to go fishing.
+Let’s face it – it was unlikely that the German automaker was the only one trying to skirt around the Environmental Protection Agency’s (EPA) tough emissions standards.
+VW just opened the can of worms, and the EPA was ready to go fishing.

 Clean Air Act Violations

-The EPA and CARB accused FCA of installing and concealing AECDs in certain 2014-2016 SUVs and trucks equipped with 3-liter diesel engines.
+Heavy acronym alert!
+The EPA and CARB accused FCA of installing and concealing AECDs in certain 2014-2016 diesel SUVs and trucks.
 Phew, that’s quite a sentence huh?
-Let’s break it down.
+Let’s break it down:

-The Environmental Protection Agency and California Resources Board have been instrumental inholding VW accountable for their emissions deceptions.
-They’ve now turned their focus to Fiat-Chrysler.
+- The Environmental Protection Agency and California Resources Board have been instrumental in holding VW accountable for their emissions deceptions in the United States.
+The two agencies say that FCA failed to disclose engine management software in attempt to skirt emissions rules.

-Auxiliary control emissions devices alter how emissions systems function.
-Those are, in fact, legal and used to prevent engine damage in specific situations.
-But they must be disclosed as part of a certification process by the EPA and they are not allowed, under any circumstances, to be used during emissions testing.
+- Auxiliary control emissions devices (AECDs) alter how a vehicle’s emissions system functions.
+They are legal and can be used in specific situations to prevent engine damage.
+But they can also manipulate emissions test results, so they must be disclosed as part of a certification process by the EPA.

 |Make||Model||Years||# of Vehicles|

-As you could probably guess, FCA denied the vehicles contained so-called “defeat devices.”
-They also said comparing Volkswagen’s discretions to Chrysler is “nonsense.”
+FCA has denied any wrongdoing and have said that comparing Volkswagen’s discretions to Chrysler is “nonsense.”

 On that second point, I mostly agree.
-Volkswagen’s scandal was much larger in scope and happened over a much-longer time period.
-But as for denying the software exists?
-I have a harder time understanding that.
+Volkswagen’s scandal was much larger in scope and happened over a longer time period.
+Volkswagen was also particularly brazen in their “Clean Diesel” campaign and scoffed at the idea of using any urea-based solution to reduce NOx levels.

 “[The] dispute that is going on now between the EPA and the FCA is whether the calibration that was filed was a calibration that met all regulations.” –– Sergio Marchionne, CEO of FCA